What CrankPilot stores on your device

 What the app sends, and only when you turn it on

-Three integrations can move data off your device.
+Three integrations can move ride data off your device.
 Each one is off until you connect it, and you can disconnect any of them at any time.
+YouTube, which sends no ride data at all, is covered separately below.

 - Strava — you sign in through Strava's own authorization page.
 After that, uploading a ride sends that ride's